Myelodysplastic Syndromes (MDS) Causes, Symptoms, and Treatment

-- Cancer treatment — chemotherapy for a different type of cancer — or for another blood cancer — can give rise to MDS.
-Risk increases when you combine chemo with radiation therapy.
+- Cancer treatment.
+Chemotherapy for a different type of cancer — or another blood cancer — can lead to MDS.
+Risk increases when you combine chemo with radiation.

-- Environmental exposure — exposure to radiation and benzene increase the risk.
+- Environment.
+Exposure to radiation and benzene increase the risk.

 - Diamond Blackfan anemia.

 - Familial platelet disorder.